ArmorDarks/corva-react-task/README.md

 - `React`

    Was enforced by the terms of the task, but would be anyway considered as an option alongside with Angular and Vue.js.

+   I've opted not to choose to use hooks because did not have enough experience with them yet.
+However, they should be used in the future because they greatly reduce components complexity.

 - `Redux`